sercankulcu/sercankulcu.github.io/_thoughts/you-do-not-choose-to-forget.md

 The problem begins when we demand obedience from memory: keep this, remove that, preserve that summer, erase this person.
 Human memory does not accept instructions so neatly.
 It has its own schedule.

 So I still believe the old sentence.
 Forgetting is not something you do.
-It happens—usually while you are occupied with something else, usually later than you want, and sometimes earlier than you expected.
+It happens, usually while you are occupied with something else, usually later than you want, and sometimes earlier than you expected.